Groups Offered

 Facilitator: Dr. Cecile Gadson

-This space is for Black-identified** students, faculty members, and staff to engage in guided soulfulness mindfulness, African-centered healing strategies, and dialogue to promote collective healing.
-We invite Black students, faculty members, and staff to connect, breathe, and heal in a space designed specifically for them.
+Black-identified* students, faculty members, and staff engage in guided soulfulness mindfulness; African-centered healing strategies; and dialogue to promote collective healing.
+Connect, breathe, and heal in a space designed specifically for you.
 This group is also available upon request.
 Please complete the outreach and presentation request form.

 *Black, African, African American, Afro-Latinx, Afro-Caribbean, or the African Diaspora